desk-framework/desk/packages/www/content/en/docs/main/guide/components/UILabel/Using.md

 The {@link UIParagraphLabel} class can be used to add a _paragraph_ label view.

-Paragraph labels apply the {@link UIStyle.Paragraph} style, which enables text wrapping across multiple lines.
+Paragraph labels apply the {@link UIParagraphLabelStyle} style, which enables text wrapping across multiple lines.

 <!--{{iframesample js="./sample-paragraph.js"}}-->